This week we’re talking about smart gloves that smell, robots crawling your intestine, a cap that zaps your brain⚡, and chip implants in co-workers.

 The patients wear an electrical skull cap that zaps cancer cells trying to grow in their brain.
 The Optune

-sends alternating, intermediate-frequency electrical fields that disrupts cell division, and is fatal to the cells involved.
+sends alternating, intermediate-frequency electrical fields that disrupt cell division, and is fatal to the cells involved.
 Since most of the dividing cells in the brain are cancer cells, the treatment is ideally more harmful to the tumors, rather than the brain itself.

 New record!
 150+ co-workers with microchips 😮